open-telemetry/opentelemetry-java-examples/autoconfigure/README.md

 * Java 17 or higher is required to build this example (to run Gradle)
 * Java 8 or higher is required to run the compiled example

-## How to run
+## How to Run

-First build this example application:
+First, build this example application:

 ```shell
 ../gradlew shadowJar